chdev7/IRS-MR-2019-01-19-IS1PT-IND-NgCheongHong-Appraisal_System./README.md

 ﻿# Performance Appraisal System

+**This is an individual project submission to fulfil the requirement of Machine Reasoning course.**

+The project code is zipped under I[RS-MR-2019-01-19-IS1PT-IND-NgCheongHong-Appraisal_System.zip](https://github.com/chdev7/employee-appraisal-system/blob/master/IRS-MR-2019-01-19-IS1PT-IND-NgCheongHong-Appraisal_System.zip "RS-MR-2019-01-19-IS1PT-IND-NgCheongHong-Appraisal_System.zip")

 ##  EXECUTIVE SUMMARY

 Managing and reviewing employee's performance is no easy task especially in multinational corporations with large workforce.
 Performance appraisal is often conducted during year end to review the employee's performance.